October 17, 2014

 - One large or two small cans of black spray paint

-- Two circles of equal size – preferably foam but cardboard might work.
+- Two circles of equal size – preferably foam but cardboard works too.
 The diameter of the circle should be no longer than the length between your dog’s front and back legs.

 - Two strips of adhesive Velcro®